tanfwong/sdr_notes/_sources/ch5/iq.md

     Both spectrums are captured when the channel is idle.
 The RX LO frequency is set to $5.72$ GHz.
 From the first spectrum (when RX DC offset correction is OFF), we can see that the RX DC offset at this frequency is very severe.
-Fron the second spectrum (when RX DC offset correction is ON), the correction process successfully removes the majority of the DC offset but nonetheless still leaves a leaked carrier component significantly above the noise
+From the second spectrum (when RX DC offset correction is ON), the correction process successfully removes the majority of the DC offset but nonetheless still leaves a leaked carrier component significantly above the noise